SignalK/course-provider-plugin/README.md

 __Signal K server plugin that acts as a Course data provider__.

-_Note: This plugin should ONLY be installed on a Signal K server that implements the `Course API`!_
+_Note: This plugin should ONLY be installed on a Signal K server that implements `v2 Course API`!_

 ---

-This plugin populates the following course data paths found under both `navigation.courseGreatCircle` and `navigation.courseRhumbline`:
+This plugin populates the following course data paths found under `navigation.course.calculations`:

+- `calcMethod`
 - `bearingTrackTrue`
 - `bearingTrackMagnetic`
 - `crossTrackError`